-During the development of the Electrical Power System Enhancements and Improvements Action Plan, PRDOH consulted with stakeholders of the energy sector, including affected local governments, public utilities (PREPA and LUMA as operator), rural electrical cooperatives, regulators (PREB), commercial and industrial users of the system through the different associations and representatives, and residential customers and public interest groups representing residential customers of the system.
+During the development of the Electrical Power System Enhancement and Improvements Action Plan, PRDOH consulted with stakeholders of the energy sector, including affected local governments, public utilities (PREPA and LUMA as operator), rural electrical cooperatives, regulators (PREB), commercial and industrial users of the system through the different associations and representatives, and residential customers and public interest groups representing residential customers of the system.

-These engagement efforts also included the required consultation with the Federal TCT members on the Action Plan development, which was executed through regular meetings held during the months of August and September 2021.
-Appendix D contains a list and summary of these meetings.
-Through continued collaboration with the TCT, PRDOH was able to gather the information and documents needed to prepare the Electrical Power System Enhancements and Improvements Action Plan.
+These engagement efforts also included the required consultation with the Federal members of the TCT on the Action Plan development, which was executed through regular meetings held during the months of August and September 2021.
+[Appendix to be provided at Action Plan submittal] contains a list and summary of these meetings.
+It was through continued collaboration with the TCT that PRDOH was able to gather the information and documents needed to prepare the Electrical Power System Enhancement and Improvements Action Plan.

-These are the federal members of the Energy TCT that participated in the consultation meetings for the development and implementation of the Electrical Power System Enhancements and Improvements Action Plan:
+These are the federal members of the Energy TCT that participated in the consultation meetings for the development and implementation of the Electrical Power System Enhancement and Improvements Action Plan: